teamcons/Assistant/README.md

 Uncompress it

-Click on Assistant.exe
+Doubleclick on Assistant.exe

 A notification should poke you to tell you Assistant has started

-The exe does not work on its own, it needs the other folders The hot corners needs their own separate files.
+The exe does not work on its own, it needs the other folders The hot corners needs their own separate executables.
 They do not work as background process.
 You can use them alone, but then need the task manager to stop them (no UI)

 # 📚 Documentation